Beat (1997 film)

-Beat (Korean: 비트) is 1997 South Korean action film directed by Kim Sung-su and written by Sam Shin about a high school dropout who is forced into gang life.
+Beat (Korean: 비트) is 1997 South Korean action crime film directed by Kim Sung-su and written by Sam Shin about a high school dropout who is forced into gang life.
 Jung Woo-sung played the lead Min and Ko So-young his love interest Romy.
 The plot is based on a bestselling graphic novel by Huh Young-man.

 The role solidified Jung as a leading Korean actor and was also based on his real-life experience as a high school dropout.
-This was the third and final film pairing Jung and Ko, but the director would later work with Jung again in Musa (2001).